Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Results

 with $\gammamm=2.2\pm0.5(\text{stat})$ and $b_1=3.61\pm 0.02(\text{stat})$, with a $\chi^2$ of 113.2 for 135 d.o.f.\ If we instead take $b_1=3.8$ from Ref.~\cite{PV06}, the Baldin-constrained value of $\betam$ drops only slightly from 3.15 to 3.0, well within the statistical uncertainty.
 In both parameter sets we have also included estimates of the individual residual theoretical uncertainties from higher-order corrections.
 Before we can justify them in Sec.~\ref{sec:orders}, we need to explore the sensitivity of the fits to choices of the parameters and data sets, as well as convergence issues.

 The statistical errors are calculated from the boundaries of the $\chi^2_{\text{min}}+1$ ellipsoid or ellipse.
-The projections of the $1\,\sigma$ regions in parameter space onto the $\alphae$-$\betam$ plane are shown in Fig.~\ref{fig:chi-4th}, together with the Baldin-constraint band.
+In contrast, our 1\,$\sigma$ regions in 3d-parameter space are calculated according to $\chi^2=\chi^2_{\text{min}} + 3.5$ (or $\chi^2_{\text{min}} + 2.3$ for 2d), and encompass 68\% of the probability.
+The projections of such $1\,\sigma$ regions in $\alphae$-$\betam$-$\gammamm$ parameter space onto the $\alphae$-$\betam$ plane are shown in Fig.~\ref{fig:chi-4th}, together with the Baldin-constraint band.
 We can see that the two extractions are fully compatible with one another, as we had required for an acceptable fit.
 We have also checked that the $\chi^2$ is not unacceptably large for any individual data set, and that none of the normalisations floats beyond the quoted systematic error.
 In particular, the 65 \OdL\ points are fit with a $\chi^2$ of 69 (unconstrained) and 71 (constrained) with negligible floating of the normalisation.
 Our slightly restricted set of world low-energy data is clearly highly compatible, and indeed the errors on some sets seem to be overstated.

 In Fig.~\ref{fig:data-4th} the results are shown (along with third-order fits close to those of Ref.~\cite{Gr12} which will be discussed later), together with all the world data, including those data sets that we did not include in our fits.